 Nutro Natural Choice Grain Free Limited Ingredient Diet canned dog food receives the Advisor’s mid-tier rating of 3 stars.

 The Nutro Natural Choice Grain Free Limited Ingredient Diet product line includes three canned dog foods, each claimed to meet AAFCO nutrient profiles for adult maintenance.

 The following is a list of recipes available at the time of this review.

 - Nutro Natural Choice Grain Free LID Fish and Potato

 - Nutro Natural Choice Grain Free LID Lamb and Potato

-Nutro Natural Choice Grain Free LID Turkey and Potato was selected to represent the other products in the line for this review.
+Nutro Natural Choice Grain Free Limited Ingredient Diet Fish and Potato was selected to represent the other products in the line for this review.

-Nutro Natural Choice Grain Free Adult Turkey and Potato
+Nutro Natural Choice Grain Free Fish and Potato

 Canned Dog Food

 Estimated Dry Matter Nutrient Content

-Ingredients: Turkey, turkey broth, whole potatoes, turkey liver, dried potatoes, sunflower oil (preserved with mixed tocopherols), guar gum, carrageenan, potassium chloride, brewers dried yeast, calcium carbonate, ferrous sulfate, l-ascorbyl-2-polyphosphate (source of vitamin C), choline chloride, vitamin E supplement, zinc oxide, copper proteinate, manganese sulfate, sodium selenite, thiamine mononitrate, biotin, vitamin A supplement, potassium iodide, vitamin D3 supplement, vitamin B12 supplement, riboflavin supplement (source of vitamin B2)
+Ingredients: Fish, whole potatoes, water sufficient for processing, dried potatoes, sunflower oil (preserved with mixed tocopherols), potato protein, carrageenan, guar gum, potassium chloride, calcium carbonate, brewers dried yeast, ferrous sulfate, l-ascorbyl-2-polyphosphate (source of vitamin C), choline chloride, zinc oxide, vitamin E supplement, thiamine mononitrate, copper proteinate, manganese sulfate, sodium selenite, potassium iodide, biotin, vitamin A supplement, vitamin D3 supplement, vitamin B12 supplement, riboflavin supplement (source of vitamin B2)